DataONEorg/dataone-keycloak/README.md

 ## Switching to Codecentric chart

 This chart depends on the Codecentric helm chart, which in turn uses the stock Keycloak image and deploys it as configured.
-It does not install it's own database, so one must provide a database instance and configure the chart to point at it.
+It does not install its own database, so one must provide a database instance and configure the chart to point at it.

 ## Setting up CloudNativePG postgres database